Last Updated on December 7, 2022

 13 – Join the Hot Air Balloon Festival

-Every year, around the end of June, the Hot Air Balloon Festival takes place in Luye Gaomai.
+Every year, around the end of June, the Hot Air Balloon Festival (also known as the Taiwan International Balloon Festival) takes place in Luye Gaomai.
 The international event is really famous and attracts thousands of visitors each year.
 Every day, dozens of hot air balloons take off, and you can even ride some of them.
 The festival is most active at sunrise and sunset and lasts for about 6 weeks.
 It’s a unique experience and really worth going to.

 If you are wondering what to do in Taitung, don’t miss this amazing bridge.
 The eight-arches cross-sea bridge taking you to Sanxiantai Island is a famous landmark in eastern Taiwan.
 The bridge represents the waves of the ocean and also the Chinese dragon.
 The island was once connected to the mainland and used to be home to the Amis tribe, it’s now uninhabited and classified as a nature reserve area.
 A local legend state that one day, 3 gods visited the island and left their footprints there.